w0lfzk1n/Flipper-Zero-NFC-Trolls/README.md

 I collected a few websites and videos i tought, it might be worth to have them in your pocket when you are around :)

-Trolls // Funny stuff // Weird stuff // Helpfull stuff
+Trolls // Funny stuff // Weird stuff // Helpful stuff

 Using Android, i wrote the links to empty NTAG_213BIT emulated by Flipper Zero.